openstack-archive/networking-ovn/doc/source/design/ovn_worker.rst

 If there are multiple neutron servers running, then each neutron server will have one ovn worker which listens for the notify events.
-When the 'Logical_Port.up' is updated by ovn-northd, we do not want all the neutron servers to handle the event and update the neutron port status.
+When the 'Logical_Switch_Port.up' is updated by ovn-northd, we do not want all the neutron servers to handle the event and update the neutron port status.
 In order for only one neutron server to handle the events, ovsdb locks are used.